rehive/docs-portal/content/platform/get-started/help.md

 The login endpoint has strict anti-bot rules to prevent attacks on the platform.
 Accessing the login endpoint in a bot-like manner (cURL, Postman, outside a web browser) may trigger errors.

-If this is happening in a server-side context, you should switch to the "admin authenticated" login endpoint.
+If this error is happening in a server-side context, you should switch to the "admin authenticated" login endpoint.
+See the [authorization documentation](/platform/usage/authorization/) for more information regarding the admin authenticated login endpoint.

 If this error occurs in client-side code (ie. in a web browser) then please contact [support](https://rehive.com/support) as we may need to adjust our rules accordingly.

 ---